pancracium/mc-dungeons-cracked-by-pancracio3166/README.md

 <b>OS:</b> Windows 7, 8, 10 and 11 (some functionalities aren't supported on Windows 7 & 8)<br>
 <br>
 # ALREADY KNOWN BUGS
+- You can't sign in with your Microsoft account, the bar bugs and becomes white and you can't type in it
+- It **can** crash when you start the game and join an offline game